ku-fine/ABAC-for-Ethereum/README.md

    - `pip3 install web3`

 ## Compile
-You can compile all contracts using the command 'truffle compile'.
+You can compile all contracts using the command `truffle compile`.

 ## Deployment
 You can deploy the contract to any blockchain using the included [deploy.py](python%deploy.py) script.